DirkNachbar/Docker/OracleXE/README.md

 Optimized Oracle XE 18c on Docker
 =====
+Changes: 3rd May 2019: Docker image more optimized from 5.41 GB to 4.02 GB

-Build a Docker image containing Oracle XE 18c with optimized size (5.41 GB instead of 8.7 GB) including Archivelog Mode and Flashback
+Build a Docker image containing Oracle XE 18c with optimized size (4.02 GB instead of 8.7 GB) including Archivelog Mode and Flashback

 ## Oracle XE 18c Software